|City/Town: • Little Rock|

 Arkansas School for the Deaf Program

-From around 1999 to 2014, many of the student from the Arkansas School for the Deaf in Little Rock would visit here and attended many events and programs.
+From around 1999 to 2014, many of the students from the Arkansas School for the Deaf in Little Rock would visit here and attended many events and programs.
 Former student, Jessica Bryan can remember a time when the school would provide passes for events and enjoyed what the park had to offer.
 “We go swimming and to many other activities that were provided.
 My friends and I would go every summer, I knew the school would provide those passes and it was something we all looked forward to.”When Jessica remembers her time having fun in the sun, she always recalls her friend Patrick.
 “I remember when I was 12, I went for the summer and my friend and I went to ride in the lazy river, We were enjoying our ride and I was afraid my camera would get wet and Patrick was able to snap of picture of me while I was signing ‘NOOOOOOOOOO’, those were good times.”

 Jessica reached out to us because it was important to her that the school gets recognition for its collaboration with Wild River Country.
 “It was really special to us and I will never forget my time there.”